How much does a wedding cost in your state?

 Curious how wedding costs break down?

 The Knot also breaks down the average wedding budget — not including honeymoons.
-The five biggest expenses are venue, live bands, florists, photographers and videographers.
+The five biggest expenses are the venue, live bands, florists, photographers, and videographers.

 The average American cost for these are: